Budget-friendly 3D printers are the rage these days, with their prices and improved performance becoming a compelling choice for beginners.

 Factor 3: Ender 3 Quirks

 The maximum speed of an Ender 3 model goes to 200mm/s (according to the manufacturer).
 However, some users may take the speed much faster than its usual settings.
-This model’s primary limitation is maintaining a level bed since the assembly is more fragile than other printers.
+This model’s primary limitation is maintaining a level bed since the assembly is more fragile (not as sturdy) compared to other printers.

 If you have a slight wobble in the plate, the machine has difficulty in maintaining the build due to high inertia in back and forth moves.
 Higher speeds may disturb the required dimensions and size of the model.
 Hence durability is something of concern when using this machine.

-When it comes to Ender 3 print speed, there is no universal speed limit for them.
+When it comes to Ender 3 print speed, there is no universal speed limit.
 The speed depends totally on filament choice, model details, and the limitation of maintaining the level bed.
 The key to reaping the benefit from the speed lies in keeping the machine well-tuned and experimenting with different settings.

-Additionally, these cheaper machines have different quality according to specific units.
+Additionally, these cheaper 3D printers have different qualities according to specific units.
 Even the most extensive of testing might not provide sufficient answers.
 The best way is to try out the device and experiment with different filaments and speeds.